daddinuz/trusted_carrier/README.md

 # Trusted Carrier

-Type-level unique "tags" used to mark types, thus providing a "chain of trust" for things like *safe* **unchecked** indexing, capability management and stuff like that.
+Type-level unique "tags" used to mark types, thus providing a "chain of trust"
+for things like *safe* **unchecked** indexing, capability management and stuff like that.

 ### Disclaimer

 This library is highly experimental and is intended for research purposes only.
-Soundness has not been proven, so I do NOT recommend using this library for nothing more than research
+Soundness has not been proven, so I do NOT recommend using this library for nothing more than research.

 ### References/Prior Art